sanjuthomas/sanjuthomas.github.io/about.md

 permalink: /about/
 ---

-A business-savvy software craftsman who believe in writing clean, loosely coupled, robust, and maintainable design and code.
+Delivery focused and business savvy software craftsman who believes in writing clean, loosely coupled, robust, and maintainable design and code.

 ### Contact me